 The Pilgrim Ways to Walsingham

-St Edmundsbury to Walsingham – 85 miles, 8 days.
+St Edmundsbury to Walsingham – 85 miles, 8 days (Google Map Orange and Light Blue Lines).
 Follow the St Edmund Way description from Bury St Edmunds until Santon Downham, from where you bear off to meet the bumpy prehistoric flint mines of Grime’s Graves.
 A ruined castle follows at the beginning of the evocatively named Pilgrim’s Walk through another forest, a hidden stone cross and several medieval remote churches follow.
 Then you are on the ancient trackway of Peddar’s Way before the great wool town of Swaffham.
 Onwards to the colossal Castle Acre Priory ruins, a classic stopping point on the way to Walsingham.
 Then the remote medieval churches increase in frequency as you get closer to Walsingham.

-Ely to Walsingham – 103 miles, 10 days.
+Ely to Walsingham – 103 miles, 10 days (Google Map Pink and Light Blue Lines).
 You can also start at Ely Cathedral, the ‘Ship of the Fens’, founded by patron saint of Cambridgeshire, the abbess St Etheldreda.
 Walk the Hereward National Trail, via Prickwillow Church, across Sedge Fenland, then through Lakenheath Fen Nature Reserve whilst following the Little Ouse River to the pilgrim St James’ church in Hockwold, then the Weeting Heath National Nature Reserve before rejoining the above St Edmundsbury to Walsingham route at Weeting.

 Coming into Walsingham – Remote churches are in plentiful supply as you approach the Catholic Slipper Chapel, from where you can walk the last mile barefoot to Little Walsingham village which, given its littleness, packs a serious spiritual punch with the ruins of the great shrine of Walsingham Abbey and the deeply revered Anglican and Catholic Shrines.
 Walsingham was one of the big pilgrimage sites destroyed by Thomas Cromwell – the memory of the destruction even has its own song, the Walsingham Ballad.
 Today, the shrine lives on.